microsoft/graphitation/packages/apollo-react-relay-duct-tape/README.md

 _The name is a reference to the Apollo 13 mission._

-Use this together with [relay-compiler-language-graphitation](../relay-compiler-language-graphitation) to have typings generated.
+Use this together with [@graphitation/apollo-react-relay-duct-tape-compiler](../apollo-react-relay-duct-tape-compiler) to have typings and compiled documents generated.

 # Setup